TristanB0/Anniminder/README.md

 # Anniminder

 **Anniminder** is an open-source Discord Bot written in Python to remind people about their friends' birthdays.
-It uses SQLite to store the dates of users .
+It uses SQLite to store the dates of users.

 ## Features